kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 title: Content Strategy
 ---

-This content strategy focuses on the publicly available documentation under https://kyma-project.io/docs/.
+This content strategy focuses on the publicly available documentation under <https://kyma-project.io/docs/>.
 More documentation may be found in the Kyma Github repositories.

 ## Information types

 We follow a topic-based documentation approach, with one file per topic.
 Every documentation file has a clearly defined purpose, which is reflected in the title.
-The content must be able to stand on its own, but should be linked with other documeents as needed.
+The content must be able to stand on its own, but links should point to other documents as needed.

-*For the structure within topics, I suggest to follow the DITA standard – because it’s pretty simple, it’s well-established, and it’s what is used in SKR documentation.*

-*Instead of currently 12-13 content types, we should be able to get away with just four (or five) types:*
+*For the structure within topics, I suggest to follow the DITA standard – because it’s pretty simple, it’s well-established, and it’s what is used in SKR documentation.
+Instead of currently 12-13 content types, we should thus be able to get away with just four (or five) types:*

 ### Concept topics